 Much to my dismay, I realized that I neglected to write about this very interesting book.
 There was no way that I could leave it off of this list.
 The majority of contemporary tea practitioners are female but that was not always the case.
 Rebecca Corbett’s study was truly eye-opening for me.
 The Kindle edition also happens to be free right now!

 Have you read any of these books?
-Is there a book that I should add?
+Is there any Japanese tea ceremony books that I should add?
 Let me know in the comments below!